mortonne/cymr/docs/source/guide/fitting.rst

     print(par)

-The :py:meth:`~cymr.parameters.Parameters.to_json` method of :py:class:`~cymr.parameters.Parameters` can be used to save out parameter definitions to a file.
+The :py:meth:`~cymr.cmr.CMRParameters.to_json` method of :py:class:`~cymr.cmr.CMRParameters` can be used to save out parameter definitions to a file.
 The output file uses JSON format, which is both human- and machine-readable and can be loaded later to restore search settings: